International Student Admissions and Enrollment

 - Request your official, final transcripts from your previous institution.
 These will be required upon arrival to confirm your eligibility to enroll.

 - Students who have attended post-secondary institutions outside of the US must request an official credential evaluation report from a qualifying evaluation agency in order to transfer the courses to Albion College.

 Check your Albion email account at least 3 times a week – Housing, Student Life, the Registrar, and the Center for International Education will send important messages there.

 The Visa Process

-In order to qualify for an I-20 Certificate of Eligibility, you must qualify for admission and provide evidence that you have sufficient funds to cover your expenses.
-Once Albion has issued an I-20 on your behalf, you can schedule and complete the visa interview process.
-Please allow 3 months for this process; if we have not received qualifying financial documents 2 months before arrival we reserve the right to cancel your admission.
+In order to qualify for an I-20 Certificate of Eligibility, you must qualify for admission and provide evidence that you have sufficient funds to cover your expenses for one year of study.
+Once Albion has issued an I-20 on your behalf, and you have paid the SEVIS Fee online, you can schedule and complete the visa interview process.
+Please allow 3 months for this process; if we have not received qualifying financial documents by June 1 we reserve the right to cancel your admission.